FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 ### 3. Deploy Supervisor

-Now a bash script `workerDeploy.sh` checks for `IS_WORKER=TRUE` in the EB environmental variables:
+Now a bash script `02worker-deploy.sh` checks for `IS_WORKER=TRUE` in the EB environmental variables:

-* If none is found the script does nothing and exists.
+* If none is found the script does nothing and exits.
 * If it is found
-  * And there is no `init.d` script
+  * And there is no `supervisord.conf`
-    * Supervisor is installed using pip and the custom `supervisord` init script in this project is copied to `/etc/init.d`
+    * Supervisor is installed using pip
     * Configuration is parsed
+    * Supervisor is set to start at boot
     * Supervisor is started
-    * Supervisor is set to start at boot
-  * And there is an `init.d` script
+  * And there is an `supervisord.conf`
     * Supervisor is stopped
     * Configuration is parsed
     * Laravel artisan is used to restart the queue to refresh the daemon